BRAND NAME: CARDIZEM

 HOW THIS MEDICATION IS USED:

 Diltiazem is most commonly used in the treatment of hypertrophic cardiomyopathy in the cat.
 In this condition, the heart muscle becomes stiff and inflexible plus the filling chambers of the heart become smaller.
 The muscle-bound heart cannot fill normally for these reasons and since it cannot fill normally, it sends forth less blood with each pump.
-To meet the oxygen demands of the body, the heart pumps faster since it is pumping out less blood per pump.
+To meet the oxygen demands of the body, the diseased heart must pump faster than normal since it is pumping out less blood per pump.
+This over-works the heart and can lead to muscle fatigue and heart failure.
+By using a calcium channel blocker such as diltiazem, the heart relaxes and slows and thus may fill more efficiently.
+Better heart chamber filling means more blood output, no need to pump faster and less heart muscle fatigue.

 By using a calcium channel blocker such as diltiazem, the heart may fill more efficiently.

-Diltiazem might also be used in the treatment of hypertension.
+Diltiazem might also be used in the treatment of high blood pressure (hypertension), should it arise from any of numerous situations.

 The most commonly reported side effect in the cat is vomiting.
 Other side effects include: low blood pressure and consequent listlessness, slow heart rate, heart arrythmias, weight loss and reduced appetite